- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 When you’re in front of the blinker offender, put your left arm out to the side, around waist height, and open and close your fingers to a point.
 This should see them turn off their blinkers soon enough.

 No one wants a ride to be interrupted by the cops; getting pulled over is a pain.
-You can tell anyone behind you or those coming towards you to be careful of the road rules with one simple signal.
+You can tell anyone behind you or those coming towards you to be careful of the road rules lest they get caught by the cops ahead.
+This is a simple signal.

 The Biker Sign of Respect